Matthew-Otto/fpga-adsb-decoder/README.md

 ## Difficulties and debugging process

 Initially, signals would successfully decode in simulation, but not on the FPGA.
-I suspected the issue was the dodgy connection between the SDR and FPGA.
+I suspected the issue was the dodgy connection between the SDR and FPGA:

 ![picture of the hardware](figures/hardware.jpg)